stefanct/zephyr-riscv/README.md

         Measure the average ISR time by chipscoping the PC.

-2. The model is calculated and plotted by the origin sheet in (LINK).
+2. The model is calculated and plotted by the origin sheet in `apps/irqperipheral_test/doc/report/Model_exc_time_sm2_stripped.opj`.
     You can find the fits for the calibration parameters above inside there, too.

     - Fits for kappa_mac, etc: